indrasaputra/spenmo/doc/DESIGN_PATTERN.md

 ### Rate Limit

 This pattern is used to prevent catastrophic call to the service.
 It can be seen in [interceptor directory](../internal/grpc/interceptor).

+### CQRS

+This pattern is used to separate the command and query.
+In this project, the command and query service are already separated.
+But, due to the simple usecases and requirements, those two services are grouped in one binary application.